njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyPoll/README.md

 This folder holds the files for the PyPoll challenge.
+This program takes a set of poll data from a csv file in the Resources folder, election_data.csv, composed of three columns: "Voter ID", "County", and "Candidate".
+This Python script analyzes the votes and calculates each of the following values: the total number of votes cast, a complete list of candidates who received votes, the percentage of votes each candidate won, the total number of votes each candidate won, and the winner of the election based on popular vote.
+In addition, the program both prints the analysis to the terminal and exports a text file with the results, poll_data_analysis.txt, to the analysis folder.